 New Noncore Measures

-Non-core measures are measures identified by the Interagency Work Group to provide additional information in the NHDR to fill a specific data gap in a particular topic area.
-Each year, the NHDR features supplemental measures in special focus sections of the report.
-The following new non-core measures have been included in the 2008 NHDR to fill identified gaps:
+The Interagency Work Group identifies noncore measures to provide additional information to fill a specific data gap in a particular topic area.
+Each year, the NHDR features noncore measures in special focus sections of the report.
+The following new noncore measure is included in the 2009 NHDR to fill an identified gap:

 Measure revisions were proposed and reviewed in meetings of the Interagency Work Group for the NHDR, which includes representation from across HHS.